-A combination of factors made possible this peaceful co-existence, but the main was the prevalence of anti-revisionism after the defeat of both Greece and Turkey; entanglement in a new war unattractive, since neither country believed that the gains would exceed the losses.
-The dual nature of the Treaty of Lausanne as a) a Peace Treaty between the Allies and the Ottoman Empire to end the World War I and b) as a replacement for the ill-fated Treaty of Sèvres, provided a solid foundation for Greek-Turkish conciliation, on the basis of mutual defeat.
-We must take into account that the paramount aim of the Treaty – regarding Greece and Turkey – was to exclude future bilateral wars that could by definition endanger the international balance of power.
+A combination of factors made possible the peaceful coexistence, mainly anti-revisionism after defeat of both Greece and Turkey.
+This made entanglement in a new war unattractive since neither country believed that the gains would exceed the losses.
+The nature of the dual Treaty of Lausanne as a) a Peace Treaty of the Allies with the Ottoman Empire for the First World War and b) as a replacement for the ill-fated Treaty of Sevres provided a solid fundament for Greek-Turkish conciliation on the basis of mutual defeat.
+The paramount aim of the Treaty of Lausanne (24 July 1923) regarding Greece and Turkey was to exclude future bilateral wars that could by definition endanger the international balance of power.
 This aim was mostly served by a) the compulsory exchange of populations and b) the clauses regarding demilitarization.
-These clauses enhanced bilateral rapprochement, ensuring that neither country would be able to attack the other.
-At the same time, both countries would act as a joint bulwark against pressures from the North, thus serving the strategy of the Allies who, during the interwar years, considered Bolshevik Russia –and later on, the Axis– as a major threat.
-In uniting the eternal Russian danger with the communist threat, the new Bolshevik regime posed a geopolitical and ideological danger to the balance of powers in Europe, despite Stalin’s preference for inward-looking reconstruction.
+These clauses enhanced bilateral rapprochement since neither country would be able to attack each other.
+At the same time, both countries would act as a joint bulwark against pressures from the North, thus serving the strategy of the Allies who considered Bolshevik Russia -later the Axis- the major threat of the interwar years.
+By uniting the eternal Russian danger with the communist threat, the new Bolshevik regime posed a geopolitical and ideological danger to the balance of powers in Europe despite Stalin’s preference for inward-looking reconstruction.
 Britain’s instrumental role in Greek-Turkish arrangements at Lausanne reflected London’s suspicion towards its diehard rival in Eastern Europe.
-That international relations element convinced the Greece and Turkey that they could share the geography of borders that was created by the war, in order to play a stabilizing international role and use their geopolitical position to build up their war-ridden societies.
+That global element convinced the two countries that they could share the geography that was created by war in order to play a stabilizing international role and use their geopolitical position for building up their war-ridden societies.

 In your announcement at the ELIAMEP Conference for the 100 years of the Lausanne Treaty, you mentioned that it was (and still is) a modern Treaty.
 Could you expand on that?

 The Treaty of Lausanne has demonstrated remarkable durability.
-A key aspect of its longevity was that it simultaneously ended World War I for the Ottoman Empire – which was about to become modern Kemalist Turkey, founded three months after the Treaty, on 29 October 1923 – and turned the page on the country’s relations with the Allies, including Greece.
-Both countries adopted an anti-revisionist policy which has endured during World War II and during the Cold War as well.
-In World War II, half of the eight countries that had signed the Treaty of Lausanne followed a revisionist policy and cooperated with the Axis, but not Greece and Turkey.
-Greece has maintained the same policy to this day, whereas Turkey has adopted revisionist claims.
-Nevertheless, the Western orientation of both countries unites their broader interests, as they were tied together in the Treaty of Lausanne, originally with Britain as their closest ally, later with the USA taking up this role.
+A key aspect of its longevity was the fact that it simultaneously ended the First World War with the Ottoman Empire that was about to become modern Kemalist Turkey (it was founded three months after the Treaty, namely on 29 October 1923), on the one hand, and turned the page in its relations with the Allies, including Greece, on the other.
+Both countries adopted an anti-revisionist policy which was sustained in the Second World War and in the Cold War.
+In the Second World War half of the 8 countries that signed the Treaty of Lausanne followed a revisionist policy and cooperated with the Axis, but not Greece and Turkey.
+Greece remains on the same line to this day, whereas Turkey adopts revisionist claims.
+Nevertheless, the Western orientation of the two countries unites their broader interests as they were tied together at the Treaty of Lausanne, originally with Britain as the closest ally, later the USA.

 In the same announcement, you characterized the population exchange between Greece and Turkey, as a “cruel novelty”.
 How would you evaluate, 100 years on, the impact of this population exchange on both countries?